 Getting Around Salzburg

-It’s very easy to get around Salzburg by foot as the city center is quite compact.
+It’s very easy to get around Salzburg on foot as the city center is quite compact.
 You really don’t need a car.
 If you take one to get to Salzburg, you’ll need to part it across the river from the old city.

 It’s easier just to take public transportation unless you already are renting a car, so you don’t have to deal with parking.